Dick Hoblitzell: Later life

 After his military service, Hoblitzell was a manager in minor-league baseball.
-In 1929 and 1930, he spent two years managing the Charlotte team in the South Atlantic League.
+In 1929 and 1930, he spent two years managing the Charlotte Hornets team in the South Atlantic League.
 Though he liked Charlotte, he ended up managing a minor-league team in Charleston in 1931.
 Hoblitzell had distant relatives in Charleston, including future politician John D. Hoblitzell Jr., and he fell in love with the state of West Virginia.
 After that season, Hoblitzell moved to a 540-acre farm in Wood County, West Virginia.
 He began umpiring minor-league baseball in the 1930s, assigned to the Class AAA International League.

 Hoblitzell became the county commissioner for Wood County in 1942, and he served for six years.
 In 1952, he began a four-year stint as the county sheriff.
 He also worked in real estate.
 At various times, Hoblitzell also coached baseball at West Point and worked in newspaper and radio.
 Though Hoblitzell did not open a dental practice, he performed some dental work for friends at his home.
 He died of colon cancer in 1962.